FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 Surprise!
 How Clichés Help You Create a Memorable Marketing Message

-A few years ago, Australian comedy rock group The Axis of Awesome went viral with a performance of almost 40 hit pop songs that can be played with the same four chords.
+Years back, the Australian comedy rock group The Axis of Awesome went viral with a performance of almost 40 hit pop songs that can be played with the same four chords.

 The act is surprising, as we learned that songs like Journey’s “Don’t Stop Believin’,” Lady Gaga’s “Poker Face,” and Bob Marley’s “No Woman No Cry” can all be played with the exact same building blocks.